 Curious just how far your dollar goes in Cincinnati?

-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to scoring affordable apartments in Cincinnati if you don't want to spend more than $1,200/month on rent.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to finding apartment rentals in Cincinnati if you've got up to $1,000/month earmarked for your rent.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.

-According to Walk Score, the area around this address is quite walkable, is bikeable and has good transit options.
+Per Walk Score ratings, the surrounding area isn't very walkable, is somewhat bikeable and has minimal transit options.

 (Take a look at the full listing here.)

-Per Walk Score ratings, the area around this address is friendly for those on foot, is fairly bikeable and has excellent transit.
+Per Walk Score ratings, the surrounding area is somewhat walkable, isn't particularly bikeable and has some transit options.

 (Check out the complete listing here.)